zcysxy/edav-garden/src/site/notes/EDAV - Time Series.md

 ![](https://raw.githubusercontent.com/zcysxy/Figurebed/master/img/20221101170338.png)

 In the above example, the blue curve is a global non-parametric smoother, while the red segments are linear smoothers constrained to specific time windows (groups).
-We can see that, the smoothers eliminate the short-term noise (e.g. intra-weekly oscillations) and present the long-term trend.
+We can see that the smoothers eliminate the short-term noise (e.g. intra-weekly oscillations) and present the long-term trend.

 Add a smoother using [[ggplot2\|ggplot2]]: `geom_smooth(method = "loess", span = .75, se = FALSE)`

 - [~] Choose the right parameters for smoothers to avoid [[Overfitting and Underfitting\|Overfitting and Underfitting]].
-Small `span` tends to overfit; while large `span` tends to underfit.
+Small `span` tends to overfit; while large `span` tends to underfit. ^4j85jk

 > [!rmk] Rolling Average vs Smoother
 > A rolling average and a smoother are alike, but they are not the same thing.
 A rolling average is fitting a **constant** instead of a line.
 Therefore, there are more *jumps* in a rolling average.
 Rolling averages only aggregate the previous information and do not capture future information.